renatorib/tibia-node-crawler/README.md

 #### requester.js

-> This file is responsible for the request to the tibia.com page, and retrive your html content.
+> This file is responsible for the request to the tibia.com page, and retrieve your html content.

 This is a character requester:
 ```js